Ronald Acuña Jr. Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Brewers pitching staff ranks 18th in the league.
+- The 8.6 strikeouts per nine innings compiled by the Brewers pitching staff ranks 17th in MLB.

-- The Brewers have a 3.95 team ERA that ranks 10th across all MLB pitching staffs.
+- The Brewers have the eighth-ranked team ERA among all MLB pitching staffs (3.89).

-- Teheran (2-4) takes the mound for the Brewers in his 10th start of the season.
-He's put together a 4.01 ERA in 51 2/3 innings pitched, with 35 strikeouts.
+- Houser gets the start for the Brewers, his 12th of the season.
+He is 3-2 with a 3.86 ERA and 49 strikeouts in 63 2/3 innings pitched.

-- The righty's last time out was on Tuesday against the Philadelphia Phillies, when he tossed 4 2/3 innings, surrendering four earned runs while giving up seven hits.
+- The righty's most recent time out came on Saturday against the Atlanta Braves, when he tossed six innings, surrendering three earned runs while allowing six hits.

-- The 32-year-old has an ERA of 4.01, with 6.1 strikeouts per nine innings, in nine games this season.
-Opponents have a .238 batting average against him.
+- In 13 games this season, the 30-year-old has an ERA of 3.86, with 7 strikeouts per nine innings.
+Opponents are hitting .291 against him.

 © 2023 Data Skrive.
 All rights reserved.